RobertRosenbaum/RobertRosenbaum/README.md

 I'm a professor at The University of Notre Dame.
-You can visit my academic website at [RobertRosenbaum.github.io](https://RobertRosenbaum.github.io) for information about my research, publications, and teaching.
+You can visit [my academic website](https://robertrosenbaum.github.io/robertrosenbaum/ndcnd.html) for information about my research.